TechniqueSoftware/frontend-challenge/README.md

 # Front-end Code Challenge - 2018

 In this code challenge, you'll demonstrate your programming abilities by building a data-driven, component-based application.
-We expect the challenge to take you about four hours.
+We expect the challenge to take you about four to six hours.

 ### Getting Started